While the idea isn’t original, the movie still visualizes the pains of growing up through an inventive story.

 Joy, sadness, disgust, fear, and anger all try to help Riley.
 But just like emotions in real life, they often end up clashing with each other.
 It’s an accurate depiction of conflicting emotions that are much more intense during the formative years when you’re trying to figure out how to cope with life while trying to figure out who you are.

-Pixar uses a general narrative hurdle that most kids experience in their lifetime.
+Pixar uses a narrative hurdle that most kids experience in their lifetime.
 The studio plays it safe compared to other struggles that you could throw in (such as divorce or loss of a pet).
-But thinking from a studio perspective, this will enable the characters to establish themselves which will make it easier for the next sequel to dive into headier (pun intended) concepts.
+But it enables the characters to establish themselves which will make it easier for a potential sequel to dive into headier (pun intended) concepts.

-As joy and sadness find their way through this interior world, the resolution will bring you to tears.
-For the first time, a character isn’t fridged for the sake of development.
-The movie uses internal conflict instead of a caricature villain – which is a big step for Pixar’s storytelling M.O. – and delivers a memorable pay-off.
+As Joy and Sadness find their way through this interior world, the resolution will bring you to tears.
+The movie uses internal conflict instead of a caricature villain and delivers a memorable pay-off.

 In the end, Inside Out doesn’t just prove to be a technical achievement for Pixar.
 The studio is able to deliver an animated movie that is both simple and deep.
 Studio Ghibli has achieved this many times as it caters to and helps shape a sophisticated younger audience in Japan.
 It’s time for Pixar to evolve beyond its emotionally manipulative tearjerkers.

 Inside Out is not just about growing up.
 It’s also about dealing with complex feelings that arise as we try to figure out our way through life – loneliness, loss, and disappointment.